-- Residents in a care home for older adult and staff - Frontline health and social care workers - All those 65 years of age and over - Adults aged 16 to 64 who are in a clinical risk group
+- · Residents in a care home for older adult and staff - Frontline health and social care workers - All those 65 years of age and over - Adults aged 16 to 64 who are in a clinical risk group

-Final guidance will be published "in due course" however it has been suggested this should be available in early July 2022.
-Discussions are continuing across all four Nations and within JCVI regarding the widening of the priority groups to align with Flu cohorts for this autumn.
+Final guidance will be published "in due course" which has been suggested should be available in July 2022.
+Discussions are continuing within JCVI regarding the widening of the priority groups to align with Flu cohorts for this autumn.

-For planning purposes, WG continue to ask Health Boards to plan for a wider 50+ cohort (priority groups 1-9) and to use the current priority group denominator in terms of the cohort sizes.
-Work will commence prior to autumn to cleanse the denominator data nationally which will not impact too greatly on planning assumptions and delivery planning however will need to be aligned from the reporting perspective and monitoring compliance against delivery targets.
+For planning purposes, WG continue to ask HBs to plan for a wider 50+ cohort (priority groups 1-9) and to use the current priority group denominator in terms of the cohort sizes.
+Work will commence prior to autumn to cleanse the denominator data nationally, which will not impact too greatly on planning assumptions and delivery planning, however will need to be aligned from the reporting perspective and monitoring compliance against delivery targets.
 The need to ensure there is a delivery plan for 'surge' vaccination remains at the forefront of the request from WG for the autumn / winter period.